open-cluster-management-io/enhancements/enhancements/sig-architecture/33-hosted-deploy-mode/README.md

 The **hub-cluster** is where hub is installed and where the cluster agent should register.

-The **management-cluster** is the cluster where deployments are actually running on.
-The deployments of several hub-clusters could run in one management-cluster and be divided by different namespaces.
+The **hosting-cluster** is the cluster where deployments are actually running on.
+The deployments of several hub-clusters could run in one hosting-cluster and be divided by different namespaces.

-Note that cluster-manager is deploy on **management-cluster** but configed with a kubeconfig secret named ”external-hub-kubeconfig”.
+Note that cluster-manager is deploy on **hosting-cluster** but configured with a kubeconfig secret named `external-hub-kubeconfig`.
 The secret is a cluster-admin kubeconfig of the **hub-cluster** and installed in the same namespace as other hub components.

-#### Architecture of Detached klusterlet
+#### Architecture of Hosted klusterlet

 ```
                       +--------------+